-One of the more interesting aspects of estradiol’s role in metabolic flexibility is that it is site or tissue specific and may point to novel therapeutic opportunities.
-Since different cell types, in different parts of the body prefer different fuels for power to survive, when we eliminate estradiol from the equation, mitochondria from different tissues or organs respond differently to the lack of flexibility.
+One of the more interesting aspects of estradiol’s role in metabolic flexibility is that it is site or tissue-specific and may point to novel therapeutic opportunities.
+Since different cell types, in different parts of the body, prefer different fuels for power to survive, when we eliminate estradiol from the equation, mitochondria from different tissues or organs respond differently to the lack of flexibility.
 Perhaps, we can utilize the information about fuel requirements to design diets that compensate for diminished metabolic flexibility.

 Heart Cells.
 I’ve written about this research previously, not fully understanding the implications.
-Estradiol allows cardiomyocytes (heart cells) to switch from their preferred fuel of fatty acids to glucose during stressors such as heart attack (and theoretically during any stressor like exercise).
+Estradiol allows cardiomyocytes (heart cells) to switch from their preferred fuel of fatty acids to glucose during stressors such as heart attacks (and theoretically during any stressor like exercise).
 That ability to switch fuel types is protective and allows the cells to survive and heal.
-It may explain why women are more susceptible to heart damage post menopause, when endogenous estradiol declines.
+It may explain why women are more susceptible to heart damage post-menopause when endogenous estradiol declines.
 This may also point to a pathway for post oophorectomy and post Lupron declines in normal heart function.

 Brain Health.
 Declining estradiol affects brain mitochondria differently.
 As I noted in a previous post, without estradiol, brain mitochondria become progressively less functional and misshapen.
 These structural changes impair mitochondrial ATP production.
 Unlike the heart, however, the brain prefers glucose as its primary fuel source.
-Estradiol appears to enhance glucose uptake from the periphery and across the blood brain barrier.
+Estradiol appears to enhance glucose uptake from the periphery and across the blood-brain barrier.
 When estradiol is absent, brain glucose uptake diminishes significantly (in rodent studies), leaving the brain perpetually starved for glucose.

 We know from brain cancer research, that with declining brain glucose, secondary fuels can kick in, but only when the mitochondria have sufficient flexibility to switch.
-For example, mitochondrial fuel flexibility is critical to battle brain tumors.
+For example, mitochondrial fuel flexibility is critical to battling brain tumors.
 Under conditions of stress and when brain glucose concentrations are low, healthy mitochondria can readily transition to ketone bodies for energy, at least in vivo.
 The transition from glucose to ketone bodies is believed to be an evolutionary adaptation to food deprivation allowing the survival of healthy cells during severe shifts in the nutritional environment.
 Estradiol appears to be key in maintaining that flexibility.

 Weight Gain and Fat Accumulation.
-Post-menopausal, post hysterectomy and oophorectomy weight gain are well established research findings.
+Post-menopausal, post-hysterectomy, and oophorectomy weight gain are well established research findings.
 Anecdotal complaints of Lupron weight gain are also common.
 These findings may be related to derangements in metabolic flexibility mediated by the relationship between estradiol and mitochondrial functioning.
 The increased lipid or fat accumulation in skeletal muscle though associated with impaired insulin-stimulated glucose metabolism may be related to the reduced capacity to adjust to a changing fuel environment.
 More specifically, weight gain may represent a declining ability to utilize fats effectively as a mitochondrial fuel source, possibly via a derangement in a mitochondrial channel responsible for shuttling fats and cholesterol into the mitochondria for processing.
 When the mitochondria become less flexible, a channel called the TSPO, shuts down, disallowing fats that would normally be shuttled into the mitochondria and processed for ATP (and steroid hormones), from entering.
-Instead they are stored peripherally in adipocytes.
+Instead, they are stored peripherally in adipocytes.
 I wrote about this in detail here: It’s All about the Diet: Obesity and Mitochondrial Dysfunction.
-It is possible in estradiol depleted women that TSPO downregulation is a compensatory reaction to diminished metabolic flexibility.
+It is possible in estradiol-depleted women that TSPO downregulation is a compensatory reaction to diminished metabolic flexibility.

 Central to mitochondrial dysfunction, whether by genetic predisposition or environmental influence, is the inability to efficiently produce ATP (the fuel that all cells need to survive) and to effectively manage the by-products of fuel production and other toxicants.
 Estradiol plays a huge role in both of these processes.
 Eliminate estradiol and mitochondrial functioning becomes less efficient and less flexible initiating cascades of chronic and life-altering conditions.
-This suggests the ready application of medications like Lupron that deplete estradiol or the prophylactic removal of women’s ovaries is misguided at best, dangerous at worst.
+This suggests the ready application of medications like Lupron that deplete estradiol or the prophylactic removal of women’s ovaries is misguided at best, and dangerous at worst.